Pentagon plans long-range missile defense radar in Alaska

 Missile Defense Agency Director James Syring and other senior Pentagon officials told Congress in March that the new radar was critically important to help defend against the increasing capabilities by North Korea and Iran to launch missiles at the United States.

+Admiral James Winnefeld, vice chairman of the Joint Chiefs of Staff, this week told the Center for Strategic and International Studies think-tank that Washington took both the Iranian and North Korean threats seriously, even though neither country had a mature capability to launch intercontinental ballistic missiles.

-The radar would likely be placed at Clear Air Force Station, an Air Force Space Command radar station located in central Alaska, but the final decision would be made after completion of the environmental studies.
+The Pentagon said the new radar would likely be placed at Clear Air Force Station, an Air Force Space Command radar station in central Alaska, but the final decision would be made after completion of the environmental studies.

 Riki Ellison, founder of the nonprofit Missile Defense Advocacy Alliance, said placing the new radar in central Alaska rather than in the Alaskan Aleutian islands would allow the system to keep an eye on threats from both North Korea and Iran.